michalkotlinski/www/md/faq.md

 ### What exactly is the "Ethereum Computer"?

-It’s the easiest entry point to the world of Slock.it and Ethereum, without having to struggle with setting up a client, buying ether from an exchange or worrying about security updates.

-The Ethereum computer is a tiny, preinstalled, preconfigured home server running both an optimized Ethereum node and exciting new [decentralised applications](http://dapps.ethercasts.com/), including Mist.
-The Ethereum Computer puts identity, funds and personal information back under the users’ control, and we think it’s going to change _everything_.
+The "Ethereum Computer" is the tentative name for a consumer product Slock.it GmbH hopes to develop on behalf of the DAO.
+The Ethereum computer is a tiny, preinstalled, preconfigured home server running an  Ethereum node optimized for the IoT.

-Think of a little box that manages your permissions and identity, with strong encryption and permission control.
-Inside you’ll find a web3 identity vault, a Slock gateway to your IoT, and even experimental software like an IPFS server to rent your unused hard drive space — automatically.

-- It’s the easier way to browse Dapps.
-- It’s a secure gatekeeper between the web & web3 to your home or small office IoT, communicating wirelessly with your smart objects.
+- It’s a secure Slock gateway between the web & web3 to your home or small office IoT, communicating wirelessly with your smart objects.
+- It’s the easiest way to browse exciting new [decentralised applications](http://dapps.ethercasts.com/), including Mist.
 - And it’s also a brilliant development platform, packaging all the software needed to build Ethereum Dapps as part of a straightforward, optimized image.

+We want to make the Ethereum Computer the easiest entry point to the world of Slock.it and Ethereum, without having to struggle with setting up a client, buying ether from an exchange or worrying about security updates.

 ### What could I do with the Ethereum Computer?

 - Enable your entire home to communicate with the blockchain: rent your flat, your office space, access to your Wi-Fi hotspot, or share any Slock.it enabled smart object in range directly and securely
 - Try out new, exciting applications: The Ethereum Computer is a full blown implementation of the Ethereum stack, and therefore can serve any Dapp via HDMI out to your home theater.
 - Browse web3 securely: you can point your browser, mobile phone or tablet to the Ethereum Computer, and the 3rd party web servers will only be used to serve static HTML assets, while your precious crypto keys will safely stay within the confines of your home.
 - Earn a passive income: the Ethereum Computer can be used to run an IPFS node, perhaps even receiving rewards for renting your unused hard drive space.
 We're also looking at the possibility of letting you use your Ethereum Computer as an Oracle, earning tokens by providing physical data to blockchain smart contracts.
 - Develop applications with Ethereum and never have to worry about installation difficulties.
 We’ll sort out updates and compatibility issues between the various components of the Ethereum 'stack' (Whisper, EVM, Web3.js, Swarm, etc), and will push updates only when we have tested the framework top to bottom.
 - Help secure the Ethereum network and get rewarded for it (once Ethereum has switched to PoS), without having to dedicate larger, more expensive and less secure equipment to that task.